lowmax205/Media-Processing-OPENCV/README.md

 Contributions are welcome!
 Please read the contributing guidelines first.

 ## 📧 Contact
-For any inquiries, please contact your email.
+For any inquiries, please contact me via my profile.